LuukvE/Luuk-Accounts/README.md

 const autoSignIn = (cookie: string) => null | SignInResponse {
   // If cookie is empty return null
   // Find a non-expired session, if not found return null
+  // Find thisUser, all its groups and their children
-  // Return SignInResponse
+  // Return response
 };

 // POST /sign-in
 const manualSignIn = (email: string, password: string) => Error | SignInResponse {
-  // Find the user, if not found return wrong credentials error
+  // Find thisUser, if not found return wrong credentials error
   // Validate password against hashed password, if invalid return wrong credentials error
-  // Create a session object and return SignInResponse };
+  // Create a session object
+  // Find all thisUser groups and their children
+  // Return response
+};

 // POST /sign-up
 const manualSignUp = (email: string, password: string, redirect: string, name?: string) => Error | null {
   // Find user, if found send forgot password email and return null
   // If password too short return password insecure error
-  // Hash the password and create the sign up trigger
+  // Hash the password and create a link
-  // Send an email with a link that executes the trigger and return null };
+  // Send an email with the link and return null
+};

 // POST /forgot-password
-const forgotPassword = (email: string, redirect: string) => void {
+const forgotPassword = (email: string, redirect: string) => null {
-  // Find user, if not found return
+  // Find thisUser, if not found return null
-  // Create a forgot password trigger and send an email with a link that executes the trigger };
+  // Create a link and send an email

-// GET /trigger?id=<id>
+  // Return null
-const trigger = (id: string) => void {
-  // Find the non-expired trigger, if not found redirect to link expired page
-  // Execute the trigger and set cookie
-  // Update the trigger to expired: now()
-  // Redirect to trigger redirect property
 };

+// GET /email-sign-in?id=<id>
+const emailSignIn = (id: string) => void {
+  // Find the non-expired link, if not found redirect to link expired page
+  // Find thisUser, if not found create it
+  // Create session and set cookie
+  // Update the link to expired: now()
+  // Redirect to link redirect property
+};

 // POST /google-sign-in
 const googleSignIn = (code: string) => Error | SignInResponse {
   // Request an access and id tokens from Google using the code
-  // Request user information from Google using the tokens
+  // Request thisUser information from Google using the tokens
   // If either of these requests failed return authentication failed error
-  // If the user does not exist, create the user account
+  // If thisUser does not exist, create thisUser
-  // Update the user account with Google id, email, name and picture
+  // Update thisUser account with Google id, email, name and picture
-  // Create a session and return SignInResponse
+  // Create a session
+  // Find all thisUser groups and their children
+  // Return response
 };

 // GET /google-redirect
 const googleRedirect = () => void {
-  // Redirect the user to a Google Signin page with a 302 Found };
+  // Redirect to a Google Signin page
+};

 // POST /sign-out
-const signOut = (cookie: string) => void {
+const signOut = (cookie: string) => null {
   // If session exists, update it to expired: now()
   // If cookie is not empty, remove it
+  // Return null
 };
 ```